 Breach of contract or unlawful act

-If you have suffered damage and/or a loss, we will assess whether such damage and/or loss can be recovered from another party, for instance, by reason of breach of contract (if an agreement has been concluded between the parties) or by reason of an unlawful act.
+If you have suffered damage and/or a loss, we will assess whether that damage and/or loss can be recovered from another party, for instance, by reason of breach of contract (if an agreement has been concluded between the parties) or by reason of an unlawful act.
 In case of breach of contract, it is important that you draw up a legally valid notice of default.

 - Notice of liability: in case of failure to comply within the stipulated time limit, the debtor must be held liable for the delay.